solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/Before the HOL - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 3. Fill out the new server details form with the following information:

-   - Resource group: select the resource group you created earlier.
+   - **Resource group**: Select the resource group you created earlier.
-   - Server group name: enter a unique name for the new server group, such as **wwi-postgres-SUFFIX**, which will also be used for a server subdomain.
+   - **Server group name**: Enter a unique name for the new server group, such as **wwi-postgres-SUFFIX**, which will also be used for a server subdomain.
-   - Admin username: currently required to be the value **citus**, and can't be changed.
+   - **Admin username**: Currently required to be the value **citus**, and can't be changed.
-   - Password: enter `Abc!1234567890`.
+   - **Password: Enter `Abc!1234567890`.
-   - Location: use the location you provided when creating the resource group, or the closest available.
+   - **Location**: Use the location you provided when creating the resource group, or the closest available.

-   > The server admin password that you specify here is required to log in to the server and its databases.
+   > **Note**: The server admin password that you specify here is required to log in to the server and its databases.
 Remember or record this information for later use.

 4. Select **Configure server group**.
 Leave the settings in that section unchanged and select **Save**.